 2. Recruitment Issues.

 Each employee will contribute to your company’s productivity, revenue, and reputation.
 Hiring the wrong member of staff can lead to disappointed customers, a smaller profit margin and a lack of efficiency.
+Hence, people tend to use ability tests to help them assess the recruits.

 Unfortunately, many businesses fail to make an informed decision when recruiting team members, as they might not compare a candidate’s personality against the company culture or fail to follow-up on their employment references.